ktlamarmath/katielamar.github.io/README.md

 ## About Me

-I'm an incoming Bioengineering Doctoral Student at UC San Diego.
+I'm an incoming Bioengineering Doctoral Student at UC San Diego where I will be focusing on improving fetal and pediatric medical imaging.
 I recently finished the Electrical Engineering Computer Science (EECS) 5th Year Masters Program at UC Berkeley working under [Professor Michael Lustig](https://people.eecs.berkeley.edu/~mlustig/?_ga=2.72174547.1906270088.1671994399-2113451694.1621362601){:target="_blank"}.
 My research focused on retrospective and prospective motion correction for Magnetic Resonance Imaging (MRI) using microwave frequencies to detect subject motion.

 In addition to medical imaging, I have research experience in utilizing mathematical models to understand biological systems and I'm also very interested in mathematical oncology and biophysics.
 My current research interests include biomedical imaging, biophotonics, signal processing theory, biomedical signals, biomechanics, and biofluid dynamics.